 Mortgage rates listed can change without notice.
 Here are our mortgage rate assumptions and disclosures.

-The conforming loan program terms are based on a loan amount of $350,000, a home purchase loan, a loan to value ratio of 60%, a mid-credit score at or above 740, a debt-to-income ratio at or below 45%, primary residence, 1-unit property, up to 2 points (including origination fees) and impounds.
+The conforming loan program terms are based on a loan amount of $350,000, a home purchase loan, a loan to value ratio of 60%, a mid-credit score at or above 740, a debt-to-income ratio below 45%, primary residence, 1-unit property, up to 2 points (including origination fees) and impounds.

 For the FHA loan programs; 660 credit score or higher, primary residence, 1 unit, a debt-to-income ratio at or below 43%, and a loan-to-value ratio of 96.5% or lower on purchase transactions.
 Refinance rates may be different (see below).
 FHA loans require the home and loan amount to be eligible for FHA financing.

 Jumbo mortgage loans are based on a purchase price of $1,500,000.00, a loan amount of $1,000,000.00, primary residence, Single Family Residence, a debt-to-income ratio below 40%, a credit score of 780 and impounds.
 The listed rates on koloans.com are not a quote, and not an offer to lend.

-We do offer mortgage terms for those that might not fit in the above category; call for details.
+We do offer mortgage terms for those that might not fit in the above; call for details.